DaveBackus/Amazon_Global_Economy/README.md

 Global_Economy
 ==============

 Materials for NYU's Global Economy course text:  LaTeX files, figures, etc.  All in one place.

+ * More on this project:  http://nyusterneconomics.wordpress.com/2013/01/15/self-publishing-at-amazon/
+ * More course materials (slides, problem sets, etc):  https://sites.google.com/site/nyusternglobal/home

 Send questions and comments to Dave Backus and Kim Ruhl at NYU.

- * More on this project at http://nyusterneconomics.wordpress.com/2013/01/15/self-publishing-at-amazon/

- * A public set of materials is posted at https://sites.google.com/site/nyusternglobal/home